hassanyahya400/EventsVendor/EventsVendor.API/README.md

 For any questions or issues, please reach out via the repository's issue tracker.
 ```

-This `README.md` provides a comprehensive guide that will help others set up, run, and test the application, while also addressing important considerations like environment variables and database connection strings.
+This `README.md` provides a comprehensive guide that will help others set up, run, and test the application, while also addressing important considerations like environment variables and database connection strings